Rajpratik71/zfs_wiki/Ubuntu-16.04-Root-on-ZFS.md

 2.3  Create the root pool:

+Choose one of the following options:

+2.3a  Unencrypted or eCryptfs:

     # zpool create -o ashift=12 \
           -O atime=off -O canmount=off -O compression=lz4 -O normalization=formD \
           -O mountpoint=/ -R /mnt \
           rpool /dev/disk/by-id/scsi-SATA_disk1-part1

+2.3b  LUKS:

+    # cryptsetup luksFormat -c aes-xts-plain64 -s 256 -h sha256 \
+          /dev/disk/by-id/scsi-SATA_disk1-part1
+    # cryptsetup luksOpen /dev/disk/by-id/scsi-SATA_disk1-part1 luks1
+    # zpool create -o ashift=12 \
+          -O atime=off -O canmount=off -O compression=lz4 -O normalization=formD \
+          -O mountpoint=/ -R /mnt \
+          rpool /dev/mapper/luks1

 **Notes:**
 * The use of `ashift=12` is recommended here because many drives today have 4KiB (or larger) physical sectors, even though they present 512B logical sectors.
 Also, a future replacement drive may have 4KiB physical sectors (in which case `ashift=12` is desirable) or 4KiB logical sectors (in which case `ashift=12` is required).
 * Setting `normalization=formD` eliminates some corner cases relating to UTF-8 filename normalization.
 It also implies `utf8only=on`, which means that only UTF-8 filenames are allowed.
 If you care to support non-UTF-8 filenames, do not use this option.
 For a discussion of why requiring UTF-8 filenames may be a bad idea, see [The problems with enforced UTF-8 only filenames](http://utcc.utoronto.ca/~cks/space/blog/linux/ForcedUTF8Filenames).
 * Make sure to include the `-part1` portion of the drive path.
 If you forget that, you are specifying the whole disk, which ZFS will then re-partition, and you will lose the bootloader partition(s).
+* For LUKS, the key size chosen is 256 bits.
+However, XTS mode requires two keys, so the LUKS key is split in half.
+Thus, `-s 256` means AES-128, which is the LUKS and Ubuntu default.
+* Your passphrase will likely be the weakest link.
+Choose wisely.
+See [section 5 of the cryptsetup FAQ](https://gitlab.com/cryptsetup/cryptsetup/wikis/FrequentlyAskedQuestions#5-security-aspects) for guidance.

 **Hints:**
 * The root pool does not have to be a single disk; it can have a mirror or raidz topology.
 In that case, repeat the partitioning commands for all the disks which will be part of the pool.
 Then, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part1 /dev/disk/by-id/scsi-SATA_disk2-part1` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
 Later, install GRUB to all the disks.
 This is trivial for MBR booting; the UEFI equivalent is currently left as an exercise for the reader.